Skip to Main Content

 Central Idea:

-• Scientists use processes to investigate the transformation of the natural world.
+• Scientists use processes to investigate the transformation of Earth's surface.

 Lines of Inquiry: